mehmetalivarol/til/python/aws_lambda.md

 AWS Lambdas have [in-memory filesystems](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) (512 MB)
 that you can use for the duration of the lambda runtime.
 They're useful for file manipulation outside of S3.
-I had a case where I needed to zip a small code file in S3, and the lambda was the perfect way to do that.
+I had a case where I needed to zip a small piece of code from a file in S3, and store the resulting archive in S3, and the lambda was the perfect way to do that.

 ```python